Stella-Zhou-s/Soical-Network-System-/README.md

 - Use **OAuth** 2.0 to support token based authentication.
 - Use **Redis(lazy-loading)** to improve read performance with a little data consistency sacrifice.

+- Here is the high level of the project

 # Services provided and API design
 - **/signup**